julia-dunn/DUNN-Python-Portfolio/StreamlitAppFinal/README.md

 #### Data Input

 There are four pages of this app where users can input data from their experiments.
 Each page is specific for one experiment, the pendulum, freefall, the atwood machine, or the incline.
 Here, the user will import setup schematics and experimental measurements.
 Once the necessary data has been entered into the platform, a dataframe summarizing the entered data is returned.
 In addition, relevant average values, the calculated 'g' value, and the calculated uncertainty are added to the dataframe for each setup.
+In addition, once the user inputs data for an experimental procedure, a graph is generated with the calculated 'g' and uncertainty for each trial.
+On the final results page, each of these visualizations, as well as the average 'g' and average uncertainty values are cumulated and compared.
+It is then reported which method had the lowest uncertainty and which had the least inaccruacy, that is which value was the closest to the known 9.8 m/s^2.

 ##### Pendulum